nscalese/Chocolate-Chiptunes/README.md

 ### Run
 1. Upon running the Main class from within IntelliJ, you will likely be told that there are JavaFX components missing.
 To fix this:
 	* Go to Run -> Edit Configurations... -> Application -> Main -> Modify Options -> Add VM options
-	* In the new box, type --module-path [Path to the 'Chocolate-Chiptunes\lib\javafx-sdk-11.0.2\lib' folder on your disk] --add-modules=javafx.controls,javafx.fxml
+	* In the new box, type:
+		> --module-path [Path to the 'Chocolate-Chiptunes\lib\javafx-sdk-11.0.2\lib' folder on your disk] --add-modules=javafx.controls,javafx.fxml
 	* Click apply
 2. You will then need to add the Maven files to the project structure.
 To do so...
 	* Go to File -> Project Structure -> Modules -> Dependencies -> Click on the + at the bottom of the list -> JARs or Dependencies -> Then add the repository.zip file at the root of the project folder